Sign up to receive the secret welcome e-mail.

 In 2025, PTFO partnered with The Athletic and The New York Times.

 Since launching in Sept.
-2023, PTFO has been:
+2023, PTFO has also been:

-• named a unanimous finalist for the Peabody Award
+• a finalist for the Peabody Award

-• named one of the ten Best Podcasts of 2025 by Apple Podcasts
+• one of Apple’s ten Best Podcasts of 2025 and ten Best Episodes of 2025

-In 2024, MSNOW (formerly MSNBC) hired Torre as a contributor to and co-host of their television programming (Morning Joe, The 11th Hour).
+In 2024, MSNOW (formerly MSNBC) hired Torre as a contributor and co-host of their television programming (Morning Joe, The 11th Hour).

 Since 2012, Torre has also been a host and commentator for ESPN, appearing on their highest-rated daytime shows (Pardon The Interruption, Around The Horn).